tsol/aos-wd/README.md

 ## TODO

-bug: About menu item is not working
+- bug: About menu item is not working
-bug: Resize console when drawer is opened/closed (or make it laways overlay?) when user fills in field in snippet - he presses PLAY without Apply hence nothing happens
+- bug: Resize console when drawer is opened/closed (or make it laways overlay?)
+- when user fills in field in snippet - he presses PLAY without Apply hence nothing happens

+x.
+Input process v-combobox when variable ends with PID

+x.
+Snippet editor context menu: 'Send (and execute) to other processes'.

+x.
+Copy PID by click from process name (also context menu)

 x. title for snippets? with templates?

-4. IDE widget
- - store to github

-7. Layout for snippet buttons ( programable or template or draggable ?)
+x.
+Widget context menu: 'Send layout to other processes'

-2. Cron poll
+x.
+Cron poll (snippet option to schedule interval)

-3. Input process v-combobox when variable ends with PID

-5. aos fetch/request montitor and stats in header

-2. Substitute process ids with known names (even if with dots)
+x.
+Substitute process ids with known names (even if with dots)
  - make active links to connect to process by Ctrl+click

-6. Manual BOT
- - faster state display
- - by buttons
+x.
+Widget Layout change column width, alter widget height.
+ - also remove empty cols
- - by directions
+ -

-8. Forms
- - as automatically parsed from template?

-9. Widget History feature

-10. Time for each line of console
+x.
+Time for each line of console

-11. change cols width and widget height
+---

+x.
+IDE widget - store to github

+x.
+Layout for snippet buttons ( programable or template or draggable ?)

+x. aos fetch/request montitor and stats in header (cuXX statistics on hover)

+x.
+Widget History feature